MrPcGamerYT/Z-LAG-OS/README.md

 **Q: What appears during and after boot?**
 A: During secure Windows loading, native `VerboseStatus` text appears below Welcome/Please wait.
 After loading finishes and Explorer is ready, a short custom Z LAG OS Welcome panel appears by itself and closes automatically.
 It does not show process, service, app, or boot-status text after the desktop loads.

+**Q: Where are permanent Z-LAG files stored, and can the Welcome process be hidden from Task Manager?**
+A: Core files are stored under `C:\Windows\Z-LAG-OS\Core` with hidden/system attributes and write access limited to SYSTEM, Administrators and TrustedInstaller.
+ProgramData contains only logs/backups.
+The native host is `ZLAGOptiServices.exe`, with matching product metadata and clearly named scheduled tasks.
+It is not one persistent service: watchdog jobs remain brief scheduled actions to preserve the low process floor.
+The five-second Welcome host stays visible in Task Manager because hiding it would require unsafe rootkit-style behavior.

 **Q: Where are the cleanup and classic sound tools?**
-A: Right-click the desktop or a folder background and open **Z LAG**.
+A: Right-click the desktop or a folder background and open **Z LAG TOOLBOX**.
 RAM Trim/Clean and Temp Clean are the first two options; classic Sound Manager and Volume Mixer are at the bottom.
 The old visible Start Menu folder, standalone Sound submenu and shortcut hotkey are intentionally removed.

+**Q: Bluetooth Keep is selected but Add Device says "Couldn't connect"?**
+A: The root cause was the global floor disabling `CDPSvc`, `CDPUserSvc` and `NcbService` even though radio services were protected.
+Those pairing dependencies and Device Association services are now globally protected and are never disabled in Keep mode.
+If Device Manager has no Bluetooth adapter or shows Code 10/43 afterward, that remaining problem is the OEM driver, BIOS or hardware.

 **Q: Why did the process count rise again after the first boot?**
-A: Windows can create suffixed per-user service instances at logon and trigger-start demand services later. `ZLAG-EnforceServiceFloor` now runs briefly as SYSTEM at boot, logon and every 15 minutes to stop those instances and restore `Start=4`.
+A: Windows can create suffixed per-user service instances at logon and trigger-start demand services later. `Z LAG Opti Services - Process Floor` runs briefly as SYSTEM at boot, logon and every 15 minutes to stop those instances and restore `Start=4`.
 It is a scheduled recheck, not a resident background process.
 Hardware utilities and third-party drivers can still change the final count.

 **Q: Will Windows Update break this?**
 A: The hosts file blocks updates and the update service is disabled.
 If you later want updates, restore the hosts file first.